 - Before that, the horrific Sokar, a Goa'uld overlord banished by his kin for his great evil and now back for vengeance, was replaced by... the horrific Anubis, a Goa'uld overlord banished by his kin for his great evil and now back for vengeance.
 And they were even played by the same actor!

 - Especally egregious because the showrunner of SGA and later seasons of SG-1 was not fond of the Goa'uld.
-Yes, let's get rid of the "ridiculous Goa'uld," as he put it, and replace them with... an advanced evil alien race who masquerade as gods and subjugate primitive humans!
-And whose minions have staff-like weapons.
+Yes, let's get rid of the "ridiculous Goa'uld," as he put it, and replace them with... an advanced evil alien race who masquerade as gods, subjugate primitive humans, and whose minions have staff-like weapons!
 We've never seen that before, right?
 Even the Wraith qualify - Goa'uld-ish voices and human servants being "worshipers" makes them more numerous Goa'uld with vampire flavoring.
 Yes, there are staff-style Wraith stunners in addition to the smaller ones.
 Oh, then we find out that different hives have different queens and they don't like each other but alliances can be made and... we basically re-introduce Goa'uld politics using Wraith Queens as System Lords.

 - Power Rangers was positively horrible about this while it was still set on Earth.
 It starts out with Rita Repulsa, whose motivation was to conquer Earth starting with Angel Grove, sticking to the tactic of sending the same squad of incompetent Putties and a single Monster of the Aesop in easily defeated waves.
 Once she got usurped by Lord Zedd, he pretty much just maintained the same status quo.
 They were then replaced with the Machine Empire, who pretty much did the exact same things.
 Turbo comes along and we meet the new threat, Divatox, who also quickly settles into doing the same things (often with a bomb thrown in somewhere for good measure.)
 She's followed by Astronema.
 The leader of the Legion of Doom chooses a newcomer to go after the Rangers, and she starts out by laying waste to NASADA and trying to take out the Rangers' shuttle... but soon settles into doing exactly the same things as the others, for at least the first half of the season.

 - This was lampooned in Super Mario RPG.
 The opening level has the player liberating Peach from Bowser's Castle (as per usual).
 After Bowser is displaced by an even worse foe, he winds up at the foot of Booster's Tower, sadly reminiscing about the good old days.
 We soon see that Peach, who vanished in the same kerfuffle which left Bowser homeless, is stuck on the tower's peak.
-Booster, another horned weirdo, has decided to marry her for no discernible reason.
+Booster, another horned weirdo who looks a bit like Wario, has decided to marry her for no discernible reason.

 - The first Shadow Hearts game.
 In the first half of the game, you stop an ethnically stereotypical Chinese magus who wants to summon an incredibly powerful celestial being to remake/destroy the world.
 In the second half, you stop an ethnically stereotypical British magus who wants to summon an incredibly powerful celestial being to remake/destroy the world.
 The game itself notes this, as Albert Simon states outright he's doing what Dehuai tried to do - just correctly this time.